jeremykendall/php-domain-parser/README.md

 ### Internationalization

-Domain names come in different format (ascii and unicode format), the package by default will convert the domain in its ascii format for resolution against the public suffix source and convert it back to its unicode form if needed.
+Domain names support different format (ascii and unicode format), the package by default will convert the domain in its ascii format for resolution against the public suffix source and convert it back to its unicode form if needed.
 This is done using PHP `ext-intl` extension.
 As such all domain objects expose